jldodds/ncc-smt-cryptol/post.md

 DecodePacketNumber : [64] -> [64] -> [64] -> [64]
 ```

-3 64 bit sequences in, and one out.
+3 64 bit sequences in, and 1 out.
 Perfect.

-Cryptol uses ``where`` which is a little upside-down.
-We'll do that and say what we're returning at the end.
+Cryptol uses ```where``` which is a little upside-down.
+Here we're saying that there's
+some value called result, that we define after the ```where``` keyword.

 ```
 DecodePacketNumber : [64] -> [64] -> [64] -> [64]